llunaplanet/12factor-dojo/README.en.md

    - `make patch9` ( Execute only once )
    - `make test9`

-Once you have completed all the exercices individually you can execute `make test-all` to run the complete test suite in one run.
+Once you have completed all the exercises individually you can execute `make test-all` to run the complete test suite in one run.

 ### Some restrictions

 - The only code you can modify are the files in the `app` folder, if you modify any other file, you are cheating!
-- Some katakoans have aditional restrictions
+- Some katakoans have additional restrictions